Pharoah has decreed that all new-born Hebrew baby boys must be killed.

 Help save this masterpiece for the nation

 ‘The Finding of Moses’ has been on loan to the Gallery since 2002 where it has been at the heart of our Italian Baroque display.
-We have just seven weeks to raise the final £2 million to purchase this masterpiece and keep it on free display, for everyone, forever.
+We have just three weeks to raise the final £2 million to purchase this masterpiece and keep it on free display, for everyone, forever.